Program Educational Objectives and Student Outcomes

 - Demonstrate strong professional ethics in all of their computing endeavors.

-Students graduating with a degree in Computer Science with the computer science emphasis will have:
+In addition, students graduating with a degree in Computer Science or Computer Science with the Systems and Theory emphasis will also have the ability to:

 Statistics on Number of Majors and Graduates

-The latest data on the number of declared majors and graduates in each of our two emphases (formerly three emphases, i.e., prior to Fall 2014) .
+The latest data on the number of declared majors and graduates in our programs.

 Program Enrollment Data